readthedocs/ethicalads.io/content/pages/vision.md

-title: Advertising Vision
+title: Our Advertising Vision
+slug: advertising-vision
-description: We see a different future for advertising.
-One that harkens from the past.
+description: Advertising doesn't have to involve tracking users to be successful.
+At EthicalAds, we see a different future for advertising that respects user privacy.
 template: ea/vision
 h2: Ads that don't track you, sold by a company you can trust

 We realize that our name, EthicalAds, sets a high bar for what people expect, and we do our best to live up that.
-We want to define _ethical advertising_ here, so that you know we're talking about.
+Whether you are a prospective advertiser, you're looking to run our ads on your site, or you just care about privacy and you want to learn more, we want to define *ethical advertising* here so that you know we're talking about.

 ## What is ethical advertising

 Ethical ads respect users while still providing value to advertisers.
-The most important parts:
+The most important parts are:

-* We don’t track you or sell your data
+* Ethical advertising doesn't track you.
+This means no permanent advertising cookies and no indefinite storage of personal information.
-* We only make money showing ads, so our interests are fully aligned
+* Companies doing ethical advertising should make money showing ads, not selling user data, so their interests are fully aligned.
-* We target ads based on the content of the current page, not your past browsing history
+* Ethical ads should target users based on what they're currently browsing, not past browsing history.

-* We are as transparent in our business as possible, even our code is [open source](https://github.com/readthedocs/ethical-ad-server/)
+Some companies would like you to believe that it's impossible to do advertising without user tracking, but that simply isn't true.
+To paraphrase Doc Searls, the long time editor-in-chief of Linux Journal who has been raising the alarm about invasive advertising for years, traditional advertising without tracking built every brand you can name.

+## Why did we create EthicalAds

+We started ethical advertising as a way to fund sustainable open source development on Read the Docs.
+At Read the Docs, we listened to our users.
+They told us they didn't have a problem with advertising but they wanted their privacy respected: no tracking users around the internet and no advertising cookies.
+At that time, there wasn't an ad network out there willing to work with us on those terms (we looked).

+So we bootstrapped our own advertising platform.
+We built our own ad server and did our own ad sales.
+It wasn't easy,
-As we talked about in our [2018 blog post](https://blog.readthedocs.com/ethical-advertising-works/): **ethical advertising works**.
+but as we talked about in our [2018 blog post](https://blog.readthedocs.com/ethical-advertising-works/): **ethical advertising works**.
 We're thrilled to be able to bring our vision of advertising to open source developers everywhere.

-As developers,
-we understand the [massive downsides](http://idlewords.com/talks/what_happens_next_will_amaze_you.htm) of the current advertising industry.
+We targeted developers first because as developers ourselves, we understand the [massive downsides](http://idlewords.com/talks/what_happens_next_will_amaze_you.htm) of the current advertising industry.
 This includes malware,
 slow site performance,
 and huge databases of your personal data being sold to the highest bidder.

-## Other ad networks' targeting
+We didn't want to be a part of that and from talking to our users at Read the Docs, there seemed to be lots of other folks out there who didn't either.

+## How our ads work

+Our ads work a bit differently than most other ad networks out there.
-Some ad networks build a database of user data in order to predict the types of ads that are likely to be clicked.
+Most ad networks have databases of user data that they use to predict the types of ads somebody is likely to click.
-In the advertising industry, this is called *behavioral targeting*.
-This can include data such as:

-* sites a user has visited
-* a user's search history
-* ads, pages, or stories a user has clicked on in the past
-* demographic information such as age, gender, or income level

-Typically, getting a user's page visit history is accomplished by the use of trackers (sometimes called beacons or pixels).
-For example, if a site uses a tracker from an ad network and a user visits that site, the site can now target future advertising to that user -- a known past visitor -- with that network.
-This is called *retargeting*.

-Other ad predictions are made by grouping similar users together based on user data using machine learning.
-Frequently this involves an advertiser uploading personal data on users (often past customers of the advertiser) to an ad network and telling the network to target similar users.
-The idea is that two users with similar demographic information and similar interests would like the same products.
-In ad tech, this is known as *lookalike audiences* or *similar audiences*.

-Understandably, many people have concerns about these targeting techniques.
-The modern advertising industry has built enormous value by centralizing massive amounts of data on as many people as possible.

-## Our targeting details

-**Read the Docs doesn't use the above techniques**.
+This data includes sites a user has visited, a user's search history, personal data about users such as their likes and dislikes, and ads a person has interacted with in the past.

+At EthicalAds, **we don't use these techniques**.
 Instead, we target based solely upon:

 * Details of the page where the advertisement is shown including:

-  * The name and keywords associated with the publisher's content
+    - The name and keywords associated with the publisher's content
-  * Content of the page (eg. H1, title, etc.)
+    - Content of the page (eg. H1, title, etc.)
-  * Whether the page is being viewed from a mobile device
+    - Whether the page is being viewed on a mobile device

 * General geography

-  * We allow advertisers to target ads to a list of countries or to exclude countries from their advertising.
+    - We allow advertisers to target ads to a list of countries or to exclude countries from their advertising.
-    For ads targeting the USA, we also support targeting by state.
+      For ads targeting the USA, we support finer geo targeting but nothing smaller than a 50 mile radius.
-  * We geolocate a user's IP address to a country when a request is made.
+    - We geolocate a user's IP address when a request is made and we don't store precise locations or precise IPs for longer than a few days to detect fraud and keep our site secure.

-## Do Not Track Policy
+It's also important to talk about *why* our ads work.
+By focusing exclusively on developers, we are able to ensure our ads stay relevant even without tracking and work well for our advertisers.

+## Your data

+At EthicalAds, we take your privacy seriously.
+We've made a number of legally-binding pledges about how we handle data.
+We don't want you to just take our word for it, however, so we invite you to take a look at our [code](https://github.com/readthedocs/ethical-ad-server/) as well.

-EthicalAds supports Do Not Track (DNT) and respects users' tracking preferences.
+EthicalAds supports Do Not Track (DNT).
+To comply with DNT, we pledge to delete user personal information such as IP addresses in server logs after no more than 10 days.
+We do this regardless of whether you set the DNT flag in your browser or not.
 For more details, see the [Do Not Track section]({filename}/pages/privacy-policy.md#our-use-of-cookies-and-tracking) of our privacy policy.

+We do not share, sell, rent, or trade personal information with third parties for their commercial purposes.

 ## Join us